Political and regulatory risks and opportunities

 Risk of a temporary ban on products/production facilities or of non-registration of products due to non-compliance with quality standards

 We are required to comply with the highest standards of quality in the manufacturing of pharmaceutical products (Good Manufacturing Practice or official pharmacopoeia).
 In this regard, we are subject to the supervision of the regulatory authorities.
 Conditions imposed by national regulatory authorities could result in a temporary ban on products/production facilities, and possibly affect new registrations with the respective authority.
 We make the utmost effort to ensure compliance with regulations, regularly perform our own internal inspections, and carry out external audits.
-Thanks to these quality assurance processes, the occurrence of a risk with a critical negative impact is unlikely; however, it cannot be entirely ruled out.
-Depending on the product concerned and the severity of the objection, such a risk can have a moderate negative impact on the net assets, financial position, and results of operations.
-Therefore, we rate this as a medium risk.
+Thanks to these quality assurance processes, the occurrence of a risk with a substantial impact is improbable; however, it cannot be entirely ruled out.
+Depending on the product concerned and the severity of the objection, such a risk might have a negative impact on the net assets, financial position, and results of operations.

 Risks of production availability